-On January 10, 2013, President Obama signed legislation elevating the Pinnacles to National Park status and giving Bay Area residents their most accessible National Parks for hiking, camping and rock climbing.
-Previously a national monument, established as such by President Teddy Roosevelt in 1908, the Pinnacles themselves are the western half of the eroded and exposed basaltic core of an ancient volcano that has been slowly moving northward astride the San Andreas Fault from its start point 150 miles south near Lancaster, CA.
+On January 10, 2013, President Obama signed legislation elevating Pinnacles to National Park status and giving Bay Area residents their most accessible National Parks for hiking, camping and rock climbing.
+Previously a national monument, established as such by President Teddy Roosevelt in 1908, the Pinnacles themselves are the western half of the eroded and exposed basaltic core of an ancient volcano that has been slowly moving northward astride the San Andreas Fault from its start point 150 miles south near Lancaster, CA. Crazy, right?

-This hike is best made in the spring or fall due to the high temperatures that are the norm during the summer.
+This hike is best done in the spring or fall due to the high temperatures that are the norm during the summer.
 Regardless of the time of year, always pack plenty of water, and when accessing the caves, carry individual flashlights and bring a light sweater or windbreaker as the caves can get a bit chilly, especially after a spring shower.

 This post was originally published in May 2013.